NOAA-EMC/UPP/docs/InputsOutputs.rst

 ITAG
 ----

-The file called :bolditalic:`itag` is a text file that contains the fortran namelist &model_inputs as well as the 2D decomposition specification in &nampgb.
+The file called :bolditalic:`itag` is a text file that contains the fortran namelist ``&model_inputs`` as well as the 2D decomposition specification in ``&nampgb``.
 It is read in by the :bolditalic:`upp.x` executable from stdin (unit 5) and is generated automatically within the UFS application workflow or stand-alone run script based on user-defined options.
 It should not be necessary to edit this.
-For description purposes, the namelist &model_inputs and &nampgb (:bolditalic:`itag` file) contain the following lines for FV3:
+For description purposes, the namelists ``&model_inputs`` and ``&nampgb`` (:bolditalic:`itag` file) contain the following lines for FV3:

-&model_inputs
+:bolditalic:`&model_inputs`

 #. fileName: Name of the FV3 (pressure level) output file to be post-processed.